remy/remysharp.com/public/drafts/progressive-enhancement.md

 **The problem is** based on a survey of my own followers, that's to say that they're likely to have similar interests and values when it comes to web dev, 25% of 800 developers still believe that progressive enhancement is simply making the site work without JavaScript enabled.

+## How do you make it work without JavaScript?

+I ran a simple survey of my twitter followers and ask people to share the question too.
+It asked "what is progressive enhancement?" with 4 limited answers.

+Out of *800* responses, 25% said that progressive enhancement was making the site work *without* JavaScript.

 Which explains the *silver bullet response* of: "how would a WebRTC chat site work?" ...obviously it wouldn't.

+<iframe width="420" height="315" src="https://www.youtube.com/embed/8QCiXc6QHV4" frameborder="0" allowfullscreen></iframe>

 Which to me, means **delivering a baseline web site that's usable by the most minimal of requirements**.